- Additional Titles:Physical Therapist, Boston University Physical Therapy Center

-- Doctorate of Science in Movement and Rehabilitation Sciences; Boston University, Sargent College of Health and Rehabilitation Sciences, Boston, MA, September 2001 – May 2008
+Doctor of Science in Movement and Rehabilitation Sciences, Boston University Sargent College, Boston, MA, 2008

-Manual Therapy, Certificate of completion of 2-year part-time residency program in Orthopedic Manual Therapy; Institute of Orthopaedic, Woburn, MA, 1994 – 1996
+Manual Therapy Certificate: two-year part-time residency program in Orthopedic Manual Therapy, Institute of Orthopaedic, Woburn, MA, 1996

 This course is designed to teach the process of physical therapy examination.
 The Nagi and ICF models of disablement will be utilized to develop a general framework for physical therapy examination across systems.
-The patient management model as outlined in the “Guide to PT Practice” will be introduced to provide a process for gathering information.
+The patient management model as outlined in the "Guide to PT Practice" will be introduced to provide a process for gathering information.
 Students will learn to identify disability level problems as well as functional limitations through patient history.
 Historical information will direct the examination.
 Analysis of functional tasks will be performed and used to develop hypotheses and direct impairment level testing.
 Students will learn to perform impairment level tests across systems.
-The process of establishing relationships between disabilities, functional limitations, and impairments will be introduced.
+The process of establishing relationships between participation restrictions, activity limitations,and impairments will be introduced.
 The interaction of the individual, the task, and the environment will be emphasized.
 Students will be introduced to interventions that target task and environmental constraints.
 Medical terminology and methods of documentation will be incorporated.
+(Credits: 4)

-This course is the first in a series of three for the musculoskeletal systems.
+This course is the first in a series of three for the musculoskeletal system.
 It is designed to provide the student with the necessary skills for prevention, examination, evaluation, and intervention of musculoskeletal impairments of posture and the upper extremity joints.
 The student will learn a systems approach to patient care.
-Specifically, this course will work to teach the student how to determine which impairments are related to specific functional limitations and disabilities of the individual with upper extremity disorders.
+Specifically, this course will teach the student how to determine which impairments are related to specific activity limitations and participation restrictions of the individual with upper extremity disorders.
 It will consider upper extremity impairments throughout the life span, as well as throughout the natural history (acute through chronic) of the problem.
 An eclectic approach to interventions will be stressed.
+(Credits: 6)

 Scholarly and Practice Interests